|Nutrition Facts (per serving)|

 This recipe is a little unusual for a Mexican dish; baked foods are not all that common in that country (ovens tend to be used only on special occasions), and the cilantro here is cooked, which is rare.
 The herb loses a lot of the intensity of its flavor and aroma with high heat, but in this case, there is more than enough cilantro in the dish to make up for that.
 Contrary to what many people think, cilantro stems are just as tasty as the plant’s leaves—and we use both in this dish.

-- 3 tablespoons of real butter
+3 tablespoons unsalted butter

-- 2 cups (1/2 liter) of Mexican crema or sour cream
+2 cups Mexican crema, or sour cream

-- 2 teaspoons salt
+2 teaspoons kosher salt

-- 4 tablespoons freshly-squeezed Mexican lime juice
+4 tablespoons freshly squeezed lime juice, preferably Mexican lime juice

 Bake, uncovered, for about 25 minutes.
-Baking time will vary according to the thickness of the filets; watch your dish closely so that the fish does not overcook.
+Baking time will vary according to thickness of filets; watch your dish closely so that fish does not overcook.
 Fish is done when it can be easily flaked with a fork.